Jun 20, 2016 - Research

 “We provide evidence that migraine-associated genes are involved both in arterial and smooth muscle function,” the researchers wrote.
 “These results suggest that vascular dysfunction and possibly also other smooth muscle dysfunction likely play roles in migraine pathogenesis.”

 These findings are consistent with research that shows that individuals who suffer from migraines are at a higher risk for stroke and cardiovascular disease.
-Interestingly, the researchers also found that the same genetic variant in the PHACTR1 gene that is associated with risks for a tear in arteries in the neck – a phenomena called Cervical Artery Dissection that is a common cause of strokes for people under 50 – is also associated with migraines.
+Interestingly, the researchers also found that the same genetic variant in the PHACTR1 gene that is associated with risks for a tear in arteries in the neck – a phenomenon called Cervical Artery Dissection that is a common cause of strokes for people under 50 – is also associated with migraines.

 About 173,000 of those individuals are 23andMe customers who consented to research.
 The 23andMe cohort was by far the largest used by the researchers.
 Much of the other data was collected together by the International Headache Genetics Consortium and included contributions from researchers in the UK, Iceland, Finland, Germany, the Netherlands, Australia and Estonia.
-This work also follows on a study done by the consortium.
+This work also follows a study done by the consortium.

-“We simply can’t overstate the importance of international collaboration when studying genetics of complex, common diseases,” said Palotie who heads up the International Headache Genetics Consortium and works as a Research Director at the Institute for Molecular Medicine Finland, University of Helsinki, as well as serving as an associate member at the Broad Institute of MIT and Harvard.
+“We simply can’t overstate the importance of international collaboration when studying the genetics of complex, common diseases,” said Palotie, who heads up the International Headache Genetics Consortium and works as a Research Director at the Institute for Molecular Medicine Finland, University of Helsinki, as well as serving as an associate member at the Broad Institute of MIT and Harvard.

 The study can be found in the journal Nature Genetics.